iamkhalil1986/personal_expense_tracker/README.md

 ```

 ### BLOC
 BLOC stands for business logic component.
-As name suggest it performs
+As name suggest it performs all business logic operations init on the data retrieved from external repository or database.
+It process the data from external dependencies, prepare  and send ViewModel to Presenter using StreamControllers.

 ### Feature Widget :
 This is widget which initiates loading of screen and wrapping presenter with BlocProvider which will provide BLOC access to all its child widgets.